shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "No, I was planning on coming."
 Ersatzica took a step back.

 "Hmm."
 He glared into her eyes.
 "Ok, well it's a good thing.
 You could definitely use the training.
-As of right now," he said as he swiped the stick from Ersatzica's hand, "you lack discipline.
-By the end of your training, how ever long it takes," he used the stick to guide Ersatzica's posture into the pristine stance that Mudrich and Wryonin were using, "you will know how to be on time, how to run fast, and how to be a proper wolf of loyalty."
+As of right now—" He swiped the stick from Ersatzica's hand. "—you lack discipline.
+By the end of your training, how ever long it takes—" He used the stick to guide Ersatzica's posture into the pristine stance that Mudrich and Wryonin were using. "—you will know how to be on time, how to run fast, and how to be a proper wolf of loyalty."

 “Ok.”